fhnw-ise-qcrypt/oqs-demos/openssh/USAGE.md

 # The current state of this file is HEAVY WIP!
-Use with great caution or probably best: not at all ;-)
+It contains NO information about this docker project as it is just copied from another project so far

 ## Purpose